khushpatelmd/selfsupervised-training-ehr/README.md

 Step 3.
 For fixed masking:
 To run MLM and NSP tasks for pretraining, run train_fixed_mask_nsp.py.
 To run only MLM task for pretraining, run train_fixed_mask.py.
 For dynamic masking:
 To run dynamic masking MLM tasks for pretraining, run train_dynamic_mask.py

 Step 4.
 To resume training: for MLM and NSP tasks for pretraining, run resume_train_fixed_mask_nsp.py.
 To resume running only MLM task for pretraining, run resume_train_fixed_mask.py.
 To resume training for dynamic masking MLM tasks for pretraining, run resume_train_dynamic_mask.py

+Tensorboard is used for logging.